Salvation Quiz

 1. Is anyone really saved now or are people only on probation awaiting their physical death to see if they will be saved at that future point?

-(Yes, people are saved now, this side of the grave, as long as their heart is pure before God.
-Just because a person was once saved in the past does not mean he is still spiritually pure before God and, therefore, saved.
+Yes, people are saved now, this side of the grave, as long as their heart is pure before God.
+However, just because a person was once saved in the past does not mean he is still spiritually pure before God and, therefore, saved.
 A righteous person can die spiritually and get back on the road to damnation again.
-Lust, hate and unforgiveness are all sins which are often overlooked to the detriment of people who consider themselves saved.
-Guard yourself against these and other attacks.)
+See the listings in 1 Cor.
+6:9,10; Eph.
+5:5-7; Gal.
+5:19-21; Mark 7:21-23; Rev. 21:8; etc. Also, lust, hate and unforgiveness are all sins which are often overlooked to the detriment of people who consider themselves saved.
+Guard yourself against these and other attacks.

 2. If people are saved now, how does that fit in with what Jesus said in Mt.
-10:22 that the disciples would have to endure [persecution] to the end to be saved?
+10:22 that the disciples would have to endure [persecution of being hated] to the end to be saved?

-3. Is it true that only if a person endures to the end he will get eternal life after his death?
+3. Is it true that only if a person endures to the end he will get eternal life and that will be after his death?

 4. If a person goes back to the sins he had before his salvation, does that assure he can never get saved again?

-(No. Such a person can get saved again as long as he didn’t commit eternal sin.
-Eternal sin is believing and saying Jesus had a demon and by the power of the devil he performed his miracles.)
+No. Such a person can get saved again, as the prodigal did (Luke 15:24), as long as he didn't commit eternal sin.
+Eternal sin is believing and saying Jesus had a demon and by the power of the devil he performed his miracles.

 5. Can a saved person turn away quickly after salvation OR does a quick turning away mean one was never saved?